brysonsteck/resurrection/README.md

 Resurrection is a Spigot Minecraft Server plugin that forces players to wait a full 24 hours before rejoining the world.
 This allows for tactical planning for games such as faction survival as it can severely penalize an entire team if care is not taken.

 **This plugin is currently in a beta state.** This means that the plugin's functionality may not be stable or as intended.
-Opening issues here on GitHub or contacting me on Discord is heavily recommended if a bug occurs.
+Opening issues here on GitHub or contacting me on Discord at bryzinga#9971 is heavily recommended if a bug occurs.

 ## Compatibility